AxisCommunications/acap-native-sdk-examples/object-detection/README.md

 ## Overview

-This example focuses on the application of object detection on an Axis camera equipped with an Edge TPU, but can also be easily configured to run on CPU or ARTPEC8 cameras (DLPU).
+This example focuses on the application of object detection on an Axis camera equipped with an Edge TPU, but can also be easily configured to run on CPU or ARTPEC-8 cameras (DLPU).
 A pretrained model [MobileNet SSD v2 (COCO)] is used to detect the location of 90 types of different objects.
-The model is downloaded through the dockerfile from the google-coral repository.
+The model is downloaded through the Dockerfile from the google-coral repository.
 The detected objects are saved in /tmp folder for further usage.

 ## Prerequisites

-- Axis camera equipped with an [Edge TPU](https://coral.ai/docs/edgetpu/faq/)
+- Axis camera equipped with CPU, an [Edge TPU](https://coral.ai/docs/edgetpu/faq/) or DLPU (for ARTPEC-8)
 - [Docker](https://docs.docker.com/get-docker/)

 ## Quickstart